microsoft/vscode-docs/docs/remote/create-dev-container.md

 The command needs to exit or the container won't start.
 For instance, if you add an application start to `postCreateCommand`, the command wouldn't exit.

-There is also a `postStartCommand` that executes every time- it runs when the container starts.
+There is also a `postStartCommand` that executes every time the container starts.
 The parameters behave exactly like `postCreateCommand`, but the commands execute on start rather than create.

 Rather than referencing an image directly in `devcontainer.json` or installing software via the `postCreateCommand` or `postStartCommand`, an even more efficient practice is to use a Dockerfile.